 Immersion seems to be the best application for baptism.
 Scriptures that explain baptism seem to require and certainly permit immersion in every use except when the reference is being baptized by the Holy Spirit (cp.
 Mark 1:9-10; John 3:23; Acts 8:36).
 Baptism by immersion is consistent with the practice of both Jewish baptism and John’s baptism.
 Baptism by immersion was the normal method of the early church with other modes viewed as exceptions.

-While immersion seems to be the best understanding of the application in the New Testament, it does not mean that there could be special circumstances when pouring or sprinkling might be used. (e.g. if a person was disabled or critically ill.)
+While immersion seems to be the best understanding of the application in the New Testament, it does not mean that there could not be special circumstances when pouring or sprinkling might be used. (e.g. if a person was disabled or critically ill.)

 The Motives for Baptism